 - Observe the night sky, using on-site instruments, to master basic astronomical observation.

 - Assess the broad range of tools and techniques used in modern astronomy, by studying course material and doing an essay on a current or already completed robotic space mission, to evaluate how such tools and techniques have enriched our view of the Universe.

 - Study the development of life on Earth, using textbook and on-line material, to evaluate the prospects for finding life elsewhere.

 - Analyze scientific discourse, by following detailed chains of argument used in astronomy, to enhance skills of critical thinking and logical reasoning.

 - Articulate technical terms and scientific concepts, by answering short summary questions in assignments, to practise the acquisition of specialized vocabularies, and their use in clear and concise written explanations.

-There will be an on-site ELO to the Observatory Science Centre (http://www.the-observatory.org/) – now a science education centre, but once an important observatory and research centre.
+An ELO to the Observatory Science Centre (http://www.the-observatory.org/) – now a science education centre, but once an important observatory and research centre.
 We might also have a guest talk by Dr Graham Appleby, the Director of the Space Geodesy Facility near Bader Hall (http://sgf.rgo.ac.uk/).

 To help stimulate interest in astronomy, some night-sky observation sessions (using a telescope, binoculars, and the naked-eye) will be arranged, giving students more than one opportunity to attend; because of the vagaries of the weather, exact dates cannot be fixed in advance.